smartinrub/sergiomartinrubio.com/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 }
 ```

->Remember that URLs can only sent over the internet using the _ASCII_ character-set.
+>Remember that URLs can only be sent over the internet using the _ASCII_ character-set.

 ## Operations
 ### Query

 Queries are used to retrieved data, and you should use them to perform read operations in your service.
-Here is an example:
+Here there is an example:

 ```graphql
 query {